microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.md

 ### Features

 - A calendar month view.
+- Localized text for a given market, language and numbering system.
 - Coloring - fonts, borders, backgrounds, buttons.
 - Callback function for returning the clicked date.